snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 date:   2019-03-21
 categories: ml
 ---
 It's well known that ReLU should be used over Sigmoid for activation functions because of gradient vanishing and slow learning.
-But knowing something is different from seeing it in action.
-I played a bit with a simple setup and found that they can make a difference even in these setups.
+I played a bit with a simple setup to see their effectiveness.

 First, let's write a simple MLP with Sigmoid as the activation function:
 ```python